arm/arm-toolchain/arm-software/linux/docs/OpenMPSupport.md

 Note: No distinction is made between the support in Parser/Semantics, MLIR, Lowering or the OpenMPIRBuilder.

 ## OpenMP 4.0

+The table below details the implementation status of OpenMP 4.0 features.

 | Feature                                                    | Status | Comments                                                |
 |------------------------------------------------------------|--------|---------------------------------------------------------|